osrf/gazebo_tutorials/flashlight_plugin/tutorial_9-3.md

 This element is optional.
 When it is given under the plugin, it specifies whether all the lights are enabled or not.
 If it is placed directly under an individual `<light>`, it overrides the global one and affects the corresponding light.

 # Implementation Details
-The diagram below shows an abstract structure of the plugin and its components. `FlashLightPlugin` class holds `FlashLightSetting` objects, each of which holds a unit of settings and maintains the corresponding light element by the Gazebo transport topic.
+The diagram below shows an abstract structure of the plugin and its components. `FlashLightPlugin` class holds `FlashLightSetting` objects, each of which holds a unit of settings and maintains the corresponding light element by the Gazebo-classic transport topic.

 [[file:files/flashlight.png|640px]]